 If the tank is run dry, it will not be possible to start the engine after it is switched off – not the regular way or using aids.

-The only way to be able to restart after driving the tank empty is to refill AdBlue of specified quality, with the minimum being the quantity shown in the driver display.
+The only way to restart the car after the tank has been run dry is to refill with AdBlue of the specified quality, minimum 3 litres.

 Checking AdBlue level